anirudhmakhana/RFID-server/README.md

 **Contents:**

-- `rfid-adapter`: (python) covers the stack from the serial port hardware interface to running an external adapter server through flask.
+- `rfid-interface`: (python) covers the stack from the serial port hardware interface to running an external adapter server through flask.
 Lots going on here.
 All good stuff.
 - `contracts`: (solidity) ethereum contracts that contain the main business logic for the peer to peer library. `Library.sol` is the main contract here - connects to external adapter through chainlink node and holds the state of all entries (books) in the system.
 - `frontend`: (HTML/JS) frontend web3 app to interface with the smart contracts.